zavalab/ADAM_Documentation/dashboard_vis_tool.md

 <h3>Straight Line Mapping Style</h3>

 <p>
     If you select the Straight Line mapping style, the flow data is represented as straight lines from one node to another.
-You may hover over the lines in order to display the distance and flow data.
+You may hover over the lines to display the distance and flow data.
 </p>

 <img src="Pictures\Dashboard_tutorials\visualization_tool\straight.png">